Skip to main content

 How was the climate survey designed?

 The campus climate survey that was selected has been developed and validated by the University of Michigan.
 The Campus Climate Survey on Diversity, Equity & Inclusion includes questions that capture information and perceptions on demographics, climate, institutional commitment and inclusive and equitable treatment, department norms, intergroup interactions, and discrimination.
-The instrument was tailored with the assistance of SoundRocket and Bentley's Business Intelligence team to reflect Bentley's unique structure and a few questions were added to identify information relevant to our current efforts to impact DEI.
+The instrument was tailored by the Office of Business Intelligence & Enrollment Services team to reflect Bentley's unique structure, similar to the survey.

 Who is conducting the survey data collection?